 The Embassy recommends that all American Citizens residing in Poland or visiting the country for more than a short trip should sign up for STEP.
 You can register online or in person at the U.S. Embassy in Warsaw or Consulate General in Krakow.

-A: First, you will create an account by clicking on the "Create an Account" link and following the instructions provided.
-This allows you to select a username and password so that you can access your travel data at any time.
-The account will also contain your personal information so that it can be saved and used again whenever you travel abroad.
-The personal information section includes basic information about you, and also an emergency contact who is not traveling with you.
-Once you have created an account, you can view your profile and add trips or overseas residences to sign up with a specific U.S. embassy or consulate.
-Click on the "Add Trip" button or "Add Overseas Residence" buttons to add this information.
+Click on the "Create Account" link and follow the instructions provided.
+You will be asked to select a username and password.
+Creating an account allows you to access your travel data at any time, in case you need to modify your trip information.
+It also allows you to save your personal information so that you don’t need to enter it again if you enroll future trips.
+The personal information section includes basic information about you and for an emergency contact who is not traveling with you.
+Once you have created an account, you can view your profile and add trips or overseas residences to send your contact information to the nearest U.S. Embassy or Consulate.
+Click on the "Add a Trip" button or "Add a non-US Residence" buttons to add this information.
 Follow through the pages, and complete as much information as you have available.
-There are very few required fields, but thorough information enables us to help you more efficiently.
-You will receive a confirmation email to ensure that you are signed up correctly.
+There are very few required fields, but the more thorough the information, the more quickly we can help you in an emergency.

-A: U.S. consular officers assist U.S. citizens who encounter serious medical, financial, or legal difficulties abroad.
-Although consular officers cannot act as your legal counsel or representative, they can provide the names of local attorneys and doctors, provide loans to destitute U.S. citizens, and provide information about dangerous conditions affecting your overseas travel or residence.
-Consular officers also perform non-emergency services, helping U.S. citizens with absentee voting, selective service registration, receiving federal benefits, and filing U.S. tax forms.
-Consular officers can notarize documents, issue passports, and document American children born abroad.
+U.S. consular officers assist Americans who encounter serious legal, medical, or financial difficulties.
+Although consular officers cannot act as your legal counsel or representative, they can provide the names of local attorneys and doctors, provide loans to destitute Americans, and provide information about dangerous conditions affecting your overseas travel or residence.
+Consular officers also perform non-emergency services, helping Americans with absentee voting, selective service registration, receiving federal benefits, and providing U.S. tax forms.
+Consular officers can notarize documents, issue passports, and register American children born abroad.
 Most embassies and consulates have web sites with more information.